 7. Khecheopalri Lake – Where Tranquility And Divinity Blend

-Distance from Pelling to Khecheopalri Lake: 32 km (takes an hour to reach).
-The lake is an important highlight of the Yuksom-Pelling trek that passes through hamlets, woods and cardamom fields.
+Distance from Pelling: 32 km; The lake is an important highlight of the Yuksom-Pelling trek that passes through hamlets, woods and cardamom fields.

-8. Kanchenjunga National Park – One Step Closer To Nature
+8. Khangchendzonga National Park – One Step Closer To Nature

-How about catching sight of snow leopards, musk deers and other wild animals while on your trip to Pelling?
-Best idea ever!
-Kanchenjunga National Park covers about 849 km sq. of area, which is affluent in terms of flora, fauna, avifauna and even glaciers.
+How about catching sight of snow leopards, musk deer and other wild animals while on your trip to Pelling - best idea ever!
+Khangchendzonga National Park covers about 849 km sq. of area, which is affluent in terms of flora, fauna, avi-fauna and even glaciers.
 Trekking in Kanchenjunga National Park is a refreshing experience, but make sure you obtain the permit from Wildlife Education and Interpretation center at Yuksom.

 Stay facilities: The forest department has introduced rest houses located in Yumthang and Lachung.